virbedi/Music_recommendation_calculator/README.md

 By adjusting the weights for the given features, I was able to find certain weights that gave me appropriate results, although these results are subjective and might differ in opinion from person to person.

-Using information from the Lerch Textbook (pg154) I decided to use Temporal Characteristics (tempo) and Dynamic characteristics since the book states that classification with common characteristcs such as intensity have proved to give good results.
+Using information from Audio Content Analysis by Alexander Lerch, I decided to use Temporal Characteristics (tempo) and Dynamic characteristics since the book states that classification with common characteristcs such as intensity have proved to give good results.
 I gave the most weight to Tempo and Zero Crossing rate and lesser weight to the centroid and amplitude variance.